HOUR 171 OF 336Front-Line Defenses Returning

 WHAT TO EXPECT THIS HOUR

-In these early morning hours on day 8 of quitting smoking, withdrawal symptoms are moderate — noticeable but handleable.
-Your body is completely free of nicotine — all remaining symptoms are neurological adaptation, not chemical withdrawal.
-The Turning Point phase (Days 8-10) is when many former smokers notice the shift from suffering to recovery.
-Physical symptoms are easing, and your body's repair mechanisms are in full swing.
+In these early morning hours on day 8 of quitting smoking, withdrawal is moderate — noticeable but handleable.
+Your immune system is doing overnight work it could not do while cigarette smoke was suppressing it.
+Any craving arriving now is cue-based and brief, and at this hour there is no cue except memory.
+The Turning Point phase (Days 8-10) is when many former smokers feel the shift from suffering to recovery.

 BODY CHANGES